Guilherme Marcondes makes captivating films and animations that probe the relationship between humans and our constructed environment.

-Dan Novy is a Graduate Student in the MIT Media Lab's Object Based Media group.
+Dan Novy, Graduate Student in the MIT Media Lab’s Object Based Media group

-Sonny Sidhu is a Graduate student in the Imagination, Computation and Expression Laboratory at MIT.
+Sonny Sidhu, Graduate student in the Imagination, Computation and Expression Laboratory at MIT

-Philip Tan is the Creative Director of the MIT Game Lab.
+Philip Tan, Creative Director of the MIT Game Lab

-Rosalind Williams is the Bern Dibner Professor of the History of Science and Technology in the MIT Program in Science, Technology and Society.
+Rosalind Williams, Bern Dibner Professor of the History of Science and Technology in the MIT Program in Science, Technology and Society